AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/angular/extend-component.md

     private Image image;
     ```

-    The above annotation will instantiate an Image object named `image` based on the `sling:resourceSuperType` inheritance of the `Card` component.
+    The above annotation instantiates an Image object named `image` based on the `sling:resourceSuperType` inheritance of the `Card` component.

     ```java
     @Override